 - In a transmission system, it is possible to transmit more power by three-phase than a 1-phase without losses compared to a 1-phase system.

-- The H.P (horsepower) and KVA rating of 3-phase are far higher than that of a 1-phase.
+- The H.P (horsepower) and KVA rating of 3-phase is far higher than that of a 1-phase.

 - The power factor of the 3-phase system is better than that of a 1-phase system.